TerribleCoding/AnySection/README.md

 e.g.: If you're looking for the area of a rectangle as the base **and** the height will be filled in you'll have the result otherwise the field will be null.

 You can use the arrows on the right side of any input field to raise or decrease it by 1 unit, for your convenience.
-For a quicker input process, is suggested to use the _Tab_ key to junp on the next input field.
+For a quicker input process, is suggested to use the _Tab_ key to jump on the next input field.

 Results updates trigger whenever **one** of these events occur: